Have you ever done this?

 in your scene openers and cliffhangers, and whether there appears to be

 any link between them.
-To give you a sense of what a story might look like in this form, I'll give you the first and last sentences of each scene in "The Liars" (now out in Analog... one spoiler below!):
+To give you a sense of what a story might look like in this form, I'll give you the first and last sentences of each scene in "The Liars," which appeared in Analog this year:

 1 (first).
 If it was possible to make a security area "adorable," Poik-Paradise had done it.

 1 (last).
 By the time you've been here a couple days, either you won't notice it any more, or it'll be driving you crazy.